-Fundamentally an AR12 is an AR15-style semi-automatic shotgun in 12 gauge, the most common shotgun bore.
-We say “style” because their internals are vastly different from an AR15 rifle or pistol with few, if any, interchangeable parts, while still creating a performance-oriented platform.
+Fundamentally an AR12 is a tactical AR-15-style semi-automatic shotgun in 12 gauge, the most common shotgun bore.
+We say “style” because their internals are vastly different from an AR-15 rifle or pistol with few, if any, interchangeable parts, while still creating a performance-oriented platform.

-What they do have in common is the general layout and placement of most surface controls as well as the visual aesthetic of the famed modern sporting rifle.
+What they do have in common is the general layout and placement of most surface controls, magazine use, as well as the tactical visual aesthetic of the famed modern sporting rifle.

 In short, if the user knows how to work an AR15 or even an AR10/SR25, they can figure out an AR12 shotgun in a few minutes.

-The first workable semi-auto shotguns with detachable box mags hailed from Russia, with the production by Izhmash– Mikhail Kalashnikov’s home for decades– of the AK-47 styled Saiga 12 in the 1990s followed by the very similar Molot Vepr 12 a few years later.
+The first workable semi-auto shotguns with a detachable box magazine hailed from Russia, with the production by Izhmash– Mikhail Kalashnikov’s home for decades– of the AK-47 styled Saiga 12 in the 1990s followed by the very similar Molot Vepr 12 a few years later.

-Close on the heels of these were the first commercially available AR12 style guns, the Akdal MKA 1919 and Safir T-series shotguns, hailing from Turkey in the early 2000s.
-Since then, the market has exploded and today over 20 manufacturers are cranking out AR12s.
+Close on the heels of these came the first commercially available AR12 style guns, the Akdal MKA 1919 and Safir T-series shotguns, hailing from Turkey in the early 2000s.
+Since then, the magazine-fed shotgun market has exploded and today over 20 manufacturers are cranking out AR12s.

 Modern gas-operated semi-autos with a traditional horizontally oriented under-barrel tube-magazine layout, such as the excellent Beretta 1301 and Benelli M4, can have their capacity stretched with extended tubes but these add length and weight to the frontend of the gun.

-However, for home defense purposes, buck and slug loads generating over 1325fps and up tend to run all day.
-A break-in period of at least 100 assorted shells is recommended to get a feel for the gun.
+For home defense purposes, buck and slug loads generating over 1325fps and up tend to run all day.
+A break-in period of at least 100 assorted shells is recommended to get a feel for the shotgun.

 In another tip, beware of guns that are brand new to the market as these will often have teething problems that will only be addressed in later runs due to feedback and warranty returns by users who are, in effect, beta testers.